 For the record, we had time to stroll on Capri’s streets lined with luxury boutiques, art galleries and souvenir shops.
 We got back on the ship in time to celebrate the day: with Sorrento’s famous Limoncello.

-• To view the entrance of the Blue Grotto: by bus, or a 50-minute walk from Marina Grande.
+- To view the entrance of the Blue Grotto from above: by bus, or a 50-minute walk from Marina Grande.
 Trespassing swimmers have reported difficulties to swim out, and sea urchins.